There's a glimmer of hope for broader health coverage in Georgia, but also a good chance of a fizzle

 Now it's just unlikely.

-Georgia House Speaker Jon Burns says he wants lawmakers to consider more health coverage in Georgia as their session begins Monday.
+Georgia House Speaker Jon Burns says he wants lawmakers to consider more health coverage in the state as their session begins Monday.
 But he’s careful not to label it Medicaid expansion, and certainly not “Obamacare.”

 “The speaker is committed to lowering costs and increasing access to healthcare across the state, and will be working closely with members over the coming weeks to develop sound policy to do just that,” Stephen Lawson, a spokesperson for the Newington Republican, said Thursday.